SaiSathwikAnchuri/Saisathwik-s-Portfolio/README.md

 3. Use GitHub Codespaces
 Go to your repository’s main page on GitHub.

-Click the green "Code" button and select the "Codespaces" tab.
+Click the green Code button and select the Codespaces tab.

-Click "New codespace" to launch a cloud-based development environment.
+Click New codespace to launch a cloud-based development environment.

 Edit files and commit your changes as you would locally.

-Technologies Used
+🛠️ Technologies Used
-This project is built with:
+Technology	Description

-Vite
+Vite	Build tool and development server

-TypeScript
+TypeScript	Typed JavaScript superset

-React
+React	Frontend UI library

-shadcn-ui
+shadcn-ui	UI components library

-Tailwind CSS
+Tailwind CSS	Utility-first CSS framework